farsanau/quiz-application/README.md

 topics.
 Admins can create, update, and delete topics, while regular users can log in, view topics, and attempt quizzes.

+## Live Application
+You can access the live version of the application here: `https://quiz-application-diiv.onrender.com``

 ## Features

+# Admin functionalities:
-Admin functionalities: Admin can create new topics.
+Admin can create new topics.
 Admin can delete existing topics.
+Admin can make questions for quiz.
 Admin can manage questions under each topic.

+# User functionalities:
-User functionalities: Users can log in.
+Users can log in.
 Users can view available topics.
+User can make questions for quiz.
 Users can take quizzes related to each topic.

+# Question creation:
-Question creation: Admin can add questions to topics.
-Responsive UI:
+Admin can add topics.

+# Responsive UI:
 The application is built to work well on different devices (desktop, tablet, mobile).

 ## Prerequisites